Ampleforth College

-Ampleforth College is a co-educational fee-charging private boarding school.
-It opened in 1803 as a boys' school.
-It is near the village of Ampleforth, North Yorkshire, England, on the grounds of Benedictine monastery Ampleforth Abbey.
-The school is in a valley with sports pitches, wooded areas, and lakes.
-The school has the oldest purpose-built school theatre in the United Kingdom, a dedicated student pub, and its own infirmary.
-It has received national attention for significant safeguarding failures.
+Ampleforth College is a coeducational public school (English private boarding and day school) for pupils aged 11–18, near the village of Ampleforth, North Yorkshire, England.
+It opened in 1803 as a boys' school, on the grounds of Ampleforth Abbey, a Benedictine monastery.

+The school is set in a valley with sports pitches, wooded areas, and lakes, and has the oldest purpose-built school theatre in the United Kingdom, a dedicated student pub, and its own infirmary.

+The school has received national attention for significant safeguarding failures.

 St Laurence Educational Trust and the Ampleforth Abbey Trust are responsible for running Ampleforth College.
 Boarding fees were £46,740 for the school year 2024/2025.